Tsreddy1130/ubuntu20.04-raspberrypi-vnc-ros-setup/README.md

    ```
 7. Use a VNC client (e.g., RealVNC Viewer) to connect using `192.168.x.x:1`.

-### **Note**: XFCE may have compatibility issues with some ROS tools like RViz.
-For better compatibility, proceed with LXDE.
+### **Note**: XFCE and tightvncserver may have compatibility issues with some ROS tools like RViz.
+For better compatibility, proceed with LXDE and tigervncserver.

 ---